talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

 Each problem instance must be in its own folder (named appropriately: year-term-initiative) within the 'input' folder and must contain the following files named as is: "Courses.xlsx", "Students.xlsx", and "Specification.xml"

+If the user cannot modify a copy of the SpecificationInputTemplate.xml file in the resources folder, they may use a copy of the DefaultSpecification.xml file from the resources folder by renaming the copy to "Specification.xml", and placing it insidr the problem instance's folder
 <br>
 <br>